r4um/r4um.github.io/_posts/2019-05-01-vmware-fusion-ssh-conn-reset.md

  00:00:00.000100  pktflags 0x4 IP 192.168.86.161.64245 > 192.30.253.113.22: Flags [.], ack 2139, win 2048, options [nop,nop,TS val 1381900364 ecr 4163052839], length 0
 ```

-The capture confirms, it is in fact the `vmware-natd` process responsible for this interaction.
+The capture confirms it's the `vmware-natd` process responsible for this interaction.

 Going back to our first packet capture from inside the virtual machine host, it is odd
 that packet no. `32` goes through fine but packet no. `35` (both are `SSHv2 Client` packets) somehow irks `vmware-natd` to close connection and send a reset.